|

 Red Shift Theatre

-speaks for itself: The Guardian "It's an ingenious idea
+spoke for itself: The Guardian "It's an ingenious idea

 this piece is woven